 Cricket.
 Where can we start?
 It’s fun, unique, thrilling, exciting and moving.
-As a global game, it connects in a world where things can feel difficult and scary.
-Cricket has the ability to link people, no matter about race, country, gender or occupation; it defies all differences and enables us to all share one passion.
+As a global game, it connects and settles us in a world where things can feel difficult and scary.
+Cricket has the ability to link people, no matter what race, country, gender or occupation; it defies all differences, and enables us to all share a common passion.

-Cricket happens all over the world, something that can be enjoyed all year round.
+Cricket takes place all over the world and is enjoyed all year round.
 We are able to join in a perpetual summer, wherever we are.
-Not only is cricket something we can play, watch and observe, cricket allows almost everyone to feel involved and inspired by its unique concept of the bat, the ball, the stumps, that can create such twists and turns, immediate excitement, lengthy periods of seemingly nothing and nerve-jangling finales (The 2019 World Cup Final between England and New Zealand for example).
+Not only is cricket something we can play, watch and observe, it allows almost everyone to feel involved and inspired by its unique concept of the bat, the ball, the stumps, that can create such twists and turns, immediate excitement, lengthy periods of seemingly nothing and nerve jangling finales (The 2019 World Cup Final between England and New Zealand for example).

 Cricket.
 It can be played almost anywhere, across differing abilities.
-How many of us have backyard cricket battles!
+How many of us have backyard cricket battles?
 Those memories formed with family and friends will be ones to hold for a lifetime.
-The tangible aspects to the game itself, whether it is the feel of the new ball in the hand, the smell of the freshly cut pitch, the sight of the green grass combined with the white markings, the distinctive knock of the bat on a ball or the chatter of the fielders tension that can be almost felt.
+The tangible aspects to the game itself, whether it is the feel of the new ball in the hand, the smell of the freshly cut pitch, the sight of the green grass combined with the white markings, the distinctive knock of the bat on ball or the chatter of the fielders.

 Cricket teaches us about the importance of team as well as the importance of the individual, how to test our selves and support others, how to deal with the cruel finality of getting out and the euphoric sensation of taking a wicket.
 Many say cricket is a metaphor for life.

 The great English radio commentator John Arlott said: